 These are red flags that your cat needs more than just home care—please consult your veterinarian.

-5. How to Prevent Cat Hairballs
+How to Prevent Hairballs in Cats Naturally

 - Regular Grooming